chus-chus/picce_recircula/README.md

 of population that will throw their masks in those bins, (2) the number of masks each person will dispose of each day and (3) the capacity of the bins.

+#### BL output
-BL outputs a .csv file with street address, latitude, longitude and expected pickup date for each of the chosen points (output/pointsPicked.csv), and the corresponding map (output/pointsPickedMap.html).
+- A .csv file with street address, latitude, longitude and expected pickup date for each of the chosen points (output/pointsPicked.csv)

+- The corresponding map (output/pointsPickedMap.html).
+You will need to specify the Google Maps API Key to get a map for non-developer use (without watermarks).

 Note on downloading new points: Although rare, if for some reason the Google Maps API could not geocode an address (get its coordinates), a file (./data/incompletePoints.csv) will be created in ./data.
 It contains each point which could not be geocoded,